CodingItWrong/howtojsonapi.com/node.md

  export default DishesSerializer;
 ```

+Note that although the model uses `belongsTo`, the serializer uses `hasOne`.

 Now that our serializers are set, we need to create controllers that handle the HTTP requests for restaurants and dishes:

 ```bash